 Read a Fiction Book

 I’ve been reading more in recent years but I still don’t read enough fiction even though I watch a ton of fiction TV and movies.
-It would be great to get into a good fiction book this summer during downtime.
+Last year I read a few fiction books and some memoirs.
+Right now, I’m reading this book and I hope to finish it before the summer is over.

 Go on Vacation With My Family